-Since the portion of the itinerary from Atlanta to Chicago and Chicago to San Francisco is for personal reasons, the employee is not entitled to use the airline city pair contract fares for this portion of the trip.
-Commercial fares are applicable to this portion of the trip.
-The airline city pair contract fare is only applicable to the portion of the trip from San Francisco, CA, to Atlanta, GA, with AirTran Airlines at $318.
+Since the portion of the itinerary from Atlanta to Chicago and Chicago to San Francisco is for personal reasons, the employee is not entitled to use the City Pair contract fares for this portion of the trip.
+Commercial fares are applicable to this portion of the trip and the employee is personally responsible for paying those fares.
+The City Pair contract fare is only applicable to the portion of the trip from San Francisco, CA, to Atlanta, GA, with the City Pair contract carrier at $159.

 Contract fares are identifiable because normally the fare designator "YCA" is reflected.
 The ticket will show a three-letter fare basis code with CA (Contract Award) as part of it.

 Fiscal year contract fares are provided for informational purposes on the City Pair Program website at:

 Fares will also be listed at time of booking through your agency’s E-Gov Travel Service (ETS) booking channel.

 Contract fares are identifiable by the three-letter fare basis code.
 City Pair tickets are issued using one of the following fare basis codes:

 - (1) YCA = Unrestricted, guaranteed coach class fare;

 - (2) _CA = Lower cost, coach class capacity-controlled fare that is only restricted by the availability of seats; and